ZlinEleven/FunctionComplexityParser/README.md

-# FunctionComplexityParser

 Homework #3 for my CSE214 class.
-The purpose of the project is to create an application that takes in a file containing a function and returns the time complexity of it in big-Oh notation.
+The purpose of the project is to create an application that specifically takes in a python file containing a function and returns the time complexity in big-Oh notation.
+The restrictions being that the program will only read the first function in the file and operations and keywords are limited

+What I learned